Warwick, Queensland: Climate

-Warwick has a humid subtropical climate (Köppen Cfa) with hot summers and mild winters.
-It is slightly cooler and less humid than the proximate southeast Queensland coast due to its inland, elevated location.
-Frost is present in winter.

-The climate bears similarities with Richmond, an inland suburb of Sydney, in Central-Eastern New South Wales.
+Warwick experiences an altitude-influenced humid subtropical climate (Köppen: Cfa), with hot summers and mild, relatively dry winters with cold nights.
+Annual precipitation averages 662.4 mm, with a summer maximum.
+The town is slightly cooler and less humid than the proximate southeast Queensland coast due to its elevation; consequently, frost is present in winter.
+Record temperatures have ranged from 42.2 C on 11 February 2017 to -7.7 C on 8 July 1995.
+The climate bears similarities with Richmond, an inland suburb of Sydney.